Oamubieya/Google-Analytics-Capstone-Project/README.md

 ### Excel

 I used this for the initial cleaning and the processing of the individual .csv files.
 I also added two more columns, ride_length and day_of_week, in order to gather more insights into our analysis.
 When creating the ride_length column I was able to find rows where the time started_at was later than the time ended_at and was able to delete those rows.

+### SQL

+I imported the twelve CSV files into SQL and merged them into a single file called divvy_trip_data_merged.
+In total there are 5,723,387 rows.
+No duplicates or other errors were found in the data.
+Due to the large amount of units I opted to delete rows with null values in start_station_name and end_station_name leaving a total of 4,641,279 rows.

+### Tableau

+I used this to create visualizations about the information gathered through analysis.